gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Rendezvous
 - Repair Cost: 3 Fuel, 3 Electronics, 1 Plastic, 1 Metal
 - Action: Once per turn; move your pawn to another pawn's space.

-## Hand Limit
-Players have a hand limit of 5 Resource cards.
-If you ever have 6 or more cards in hand, you must immediately choose & discard the excess Resource cards to the Resource discard pile.

-## When The Resource Deck Runs Out
-Immediately shuffle the Resource discard pile and stack the cards face down to form a new Resource deck.
-If this happens in the middle of a turn, continue to draw Resource cards as necessary from the new pile.

 # Game End